Some car dealerships may allow you to pay for part of your car purchase with a credit card.

 Table of contents

-1. Most car dealerships won’t allow you to pay for the entire price of a car on a credit card, but may allow you to pay for a portion, like a down payment.
+1. Most car dealerships won’t allow you to pay for the entire price of a car on a credit card, but may allow you to pay for a down payment.

 2. The benefits and risks of buying a car with your credit card depend on your credit utilization ratio, credit card interest charges, and the rewards potential.